-Azure MySQL claims to provide a fully-managed, enterprise-ready MySQL experience based on older versions of MySQL Community.
-Let's see how the two stack up against each other.
+Azure MySQL claims to provide a fully-managed, enterprise-ready MySQL experience while hosting MySQL Community.
+Let's see how Azure's hosting service stacks up against MySQL 8.0 Enterprise.

 In the past year or so, Azure released a hosted version of MySQL Community to its catalog of hosted database offerings.
 To truly understand this, let's start with a high-level comparison of the two offerings before going into detail.

 The first thing that should be noted is that MySQL 8.0 Enterprise is cloud friendly - that means Oracle will happily let you run MySQL 8.0 Enterprise in any cloud provider you wish, so long as you obtain proper licensing for it.
 You also have the option of installing to a VM or to a container - Oracle maintains Docker images for MySQL 8.0 Enterprise among other products in their portfolio.

 On the other hand, Microsoft's offering is the open-source Community edition of MySQL, which is freely downloaded to the general public.
 It's essentially a co-opt of an open-source product by a hosting company - not an uncommon practice in today's cloud ecosystem (or before that, even), but as we've detailed in this website, there are some pretty stark feature gaps between the product editions, gaps that Microsoft does little to nothing to fill.

 Microsoft gives you the options you would expect from a hosting company - SSL connectivity, a network firewall, and their Advanced Threat Protection which is currently under public preview (not GA).
 This product monitors for events such as connection events from unusual locations, brute force attacks, and access from unusual apps or users, and reports these events to the Azure Security Center for further remediation by whoever is in charge of such things.

 In a MySQL Enterprise installation, you get all of these (except the Azure Security Center integration) and other features explained here such as: